 In keeping with the novels he selects for appraisal, the author’s approach is, in his own term,

-Scandinavian Crime Fiction’s 212 pages (excluding the bibliography and index) are devoted to novels written in the 20th century.
+Scandinavian Crime Fiction’s 212 pages (excluding the bibliography and index) are devoted to novels written in the twentieth century.
 For example, almost 8 pages

 are devoted to Anders Bodelsen’s Tænk på et tal (1968)

 Think of a Number 1969, and 22 pages

 to Maj Sjöwall and Per Wahlöö’s ten-volume series Roman om et brott (1965-75)